oasis-editorial-resources/docbook-templates/README.md

-# DocBook Templates and Stylesheets
+# DocBook Templates and Stylesheets for OASIS committee documents

 This repository manages stylesheets and document models for producing OASIS work products from DocBook XML source files.